Data Centers in Lagos

 Power Analysis

-Energy dynamics in Nigeria require a sophisticated approach to redundancy and local generation.
+Energy dynamics in Nigeria require a sophisticated approach to redundancy and local generation for consistent uptime.

 Power Grid Reliability: Major data center corridors in Ikeja and Victoria Island utilize dedicated industrial feeds and multi-substation support.
-Leading facilities maintain significant on site fuel storage and redundant power trains to manage grid fluctuations as of September 2025.
+Leading facilities maintain significant on-site fuel storage and redundant power trains to manage grid fluctuations as of January 2026.

 Market Access, Business & Tax Climate